Can your elderly loved one touch their toes?

 Flowing (and aging) with grace

-There's no doubt that physical activity is good for people no matter what their age.
+There's no doubt that exercise involving some regular physical activity is good for people no matter what their age.
 But sometimes, certain limitations prevent a senior from engaging in more commonplace forms of exercise such as walking, spinning, or lifting weights.